BILLYisavailable/BILLYisavailable/README.md

 ### Hi there 👋, I'm Yuxuan Wang (王雨轩) 😄
 - 🔭 I’m an undergrad student in Grade 2022, Beijing Institute of Technology(BIT).
-- 🌱 I'm currently working on LLM model structure compression.
+- 🌱 I'm currently working on Model Compression.
-- 💬 My research interests lie in LLM and GNN.
-- 🤔 I’m ESPECIALLY looking for help with master/PHD offers in 26Fall.
 - 💬 Ask me whatever you want to, as long as I have the ability to answer.
 - 📫 How to reach
    - 📧(e-mail): wangyuxuanbilly@bit.edu.cn